12 Jan 2026

 Furthermore, the survey found that participants sometimes felt disconnected or lonely following their experience, as family and friends did not understand their psychedelic experience and its impact.
 A number of participants also revealed that therapists were not able to support psychedelic integration, highlighting the importance of working with a psychedelic-informed therapist.

-While integration can often help participants with risk and harm reduction related to psychedelic treatment, such as challenging or distressing experiences, researchers have highlighted there is a lack of research on the effectiveness of specific models and have called for further research to evaluate and develop methods for psychedelic integration
+While integration can often help participants with risk and harm reduction related to psychedelic treatment, such as challenging or distressing experiences, researchers have highlighted there is a lack of research on the effectiveness of specific models and have called for further research to evaluate and develop methods for psychedelic integration14

 Finding Support and Resources